 Can you help safeguard the health of 11,200 people as they go about their daily lives accessing essential services in communities in Uganda and Sierra Leone?

-As you know we have been fundraising for our Covid-response in Uganda and Sierra Leone, establishing soap manufacturing and providing hand-washing stations to health clinics and other key-workers.
+As you know we have been fundraising for our Covid-response in Uganda and Sierra Leone, investing in soap manufacturing and providing hand-washing stations to health clinics and other key-workers.
 The full project will cost just over £15,000.
 Previous fundraising and successful grant applications from DFID and Wales & Africa has brought in just short of £10,000.

-Covid Situation Uganda:
+COVID Situation Uganda:

 Uganda is experiencing some of the harshest lockdown measures in the world.
-Due to lack of sanitation, soap and healthcare (e.g. in the Kumi district it is estimated that 60% of households don’t own a hand-washing facility; and there are only 55 functional ICU beds in the entire country), the country have imposed strict curfews; have closed all schools; prohibit nearly all work; and have banned any public or private transport between areas – which has even prevented a lot of rural communities from accessing their nearest hospital.
+Due to lack of sanitation, soap and healthcare (e.g. in the Kumi district it is estimated that 60% of households don’t own a hand-washing facility; and there are only 55 functional ICU beds in the entire country), the country have imposed strict restrictions and schools have been closed to all but exam classes for nearly a year.
 It is estimated that these restrictions have pushed a further 3.6million Ugandans into poverty, with significant increases recorded in cases of malnutrition, anaemia and maternal death.